tgmars/hangmango/readme.md

 **Signing** - The encrypted messages must be signed to ensure their authenticity.

 **Sequencing** - A message sequence could be implemented to ensure that clients only receive the message currently intended for them.
+Using a nonce in the AEAD GCM encryption means that replay attacks won't be effective; nor can sending two

 **Verified authenticity of the key exchange**
 Because two keypairs are used for encryption and signing, it's important to verify that when a hangmango client requests a new key from a server, that they're interacting with a server that can demonstrate itself as an authenticate hangmango server, trusted to distribute a hangmango public key for encrypted key exchanges.

-**Client uses its private key to sign messages**
+**Authenticated encryption**
+AEAD encryption in GCM mode (with nonce) is used following a verified key exchange.
+The nonce is sent along with each encryptedMessage{} struct as the B field to prevent replay attacks on the protocol.

 ### Improvements ###
 Encrypt private.pem on disk